-Coastal Batholith is a wholly-owned project on the coast of Peru acquired through staking and covers approximately 3,500 ha after relinquishing many of the concessions in each of 2022 and 2023 to keep only what the Company considers the most prospective areas.
-All costs related to the staking of the Coastal Batholith project were impaired in 2023 as the plan for this early stage, non-core asset was uncertain then, and still is, and therefore, as at September 30, 2024, the balance remains \$nil.
+The Coastal Batholith is a wholly-owned project on the Pacific Ocean coast of Peru acquired through staking and covers approximately 3,500 ha after relinquishing many of the concessions in each of 2022 and 2023 to retain only what the Company considers the most prospective areas.
+All costs related to the staking of the Coastal Batholith project were impaired in 2023 as the plan for this early stage, non-core asset was uncertain then, and still is, and therefore, as at December 31, 2024, the balance remains \$nil.